 Since writing my dissertation, I have branched out to consider critical thinking around the world.
 How is it taught – in many countries it’s not taught at all – and how do they measure their success at doing so?
 My teaching in such far-flung lands as Kazakhstan (where I spent three years), Saudi Arabia and Russia (one year each) helped me discover that thinking and learning patterns differ mightily in cultures that do not have the same western educational traditions as my own.
 I fact, I’m even prepared to say that culture is so influential in thinking that it is even shaped by the government whose policies we live under.
 What does that mean for students who come to the U.S. for an education?
 And what does it mean for us educators?
-Stay tuned to this station and maybe we can find out together.

 This section is supposed to be about me, and yes, I’ve mostly asked a bunch of questions.
 But that’s what I want to do with this blog.
 I want to raise questions, and with any luck, answer a few, to help you think – critically, I hope – about all that’s said.
-Reflections welcome, screeds and diatribes, not so much.
+Reflections and comments welcome, screeds and diatribes, not so much.